smorrrs/Desperados-III-Resources/level_guide.md

 ## Eagle Falls
-If Kate or Cooper are on the left side of the bridge when you blow it up, you'll fail the mission.
+If any characters are on the left side of the bridge when you blow it up, you'll fail the mission.
+Characters can stand on the right side of the bridge section that collapses when it does so and they'll get teleported to the edge of the closest non-collapsed part.

 Blowing up the bridge doesn't cause an alarm.

 ## Devil's Canyon Chapter 2